nasiruddinkhatib/Exception-Handling-/README.md

 # Python Exception-Handling-
+📌 What is Exception Handling?
+Ans : Exception handling is used to handle runtime errors so that your program does not crash and runs smoothly.

 Exception/error Handling
 Exception handling in Python is done using the try, except, else, and finally blocks.
 Here's a breakdown of each: